 As for the Nigerian fraudsters who solicited John s help in 2001 and many other actors that got involved during the intermezzo s, once John became their Mugu or Maga they hit the JACKPOT!

 High Loss victims like John are the rewards, portrayed by their very rich and in their city acclaimed (mentor) Oga, that every scammer hopes for from the very day they start with sending scam proposals to thousands of foreigners and become a Yahoo Boy or Guy.
 As long as John and many others continue to respond, the scammers will stay in business as they are always one step ahead, prepared to counter any logical reasoning and another legitimate reason to advance fees.

-$7,300 and $57,000 to money launderers and recruiters of Boko Haram who reside in the UK.”
+"Victims of 419 crime are unaware that their stolen money is used to fund terrorism.
+For example, these US victims paid between $7,000 and $57,000 to Boko Haram recruiters and money launderers who live in the UK."
 The Shadow Where Crime Becomes Ideology - Prelude to civil war in Nigeria

-Romance may not be in your future with a Boko Haram Match.com member
+Romance may not be in your future with a Boko Haram terrorist

-A decline in the use of U.K. company bank accounts by 419 scammers.
-But a steep rise in money mules and victims of Auction, Job and Romance fraud.
-The National Fraud Authority calculated that 1 in 50 British know someone who has been victim of a romance scam.
+Although there has been a decline in the use of UK company back accounts by 419 scammers, there has been a steep rise in the use of money mules and in victims of Auction, Job, and Romance fraud.
+For example, The UK National Fraud Authority calculated that 1 in 50 British know someone who has been the victim of a romance scam.

 Ultrascan FIU Financial Intelligence Unit - A mixture of intelligence gathering, investigations, reputational risk mitigation and Innovative Technology in line of objectives.
 Focused on external information and stakeholder engagement, to detect exposure to financial crime risk.